Placement: PhD Economics, Chicago | NSF Honorable mention

-Michael Galperin earned his bachelor’s degree in economics from UChicago.
-He has also been working for Michael Greenstone at EPIC over the past two years, and received an honorable mention for the NSF fellowship.
+Michael Galperin earned his bachelor’s degree in mathematics and economics from UChicago.
+He worked for Michael Greenstone at EPIC for two years, and received an honorable mention for the NSF fellowship.
 While at EPIC, he contributed to research that analyzed the relationship between extremely hot days and the mortality rate in India.
 Additionally, he helped to create a new cost-benefit analysis model that could be used on environmental regulations by using the novel approach of adapting seemingly unrelated data on military reenlistment.
 Prior to coming to EPIC, Galperin interned at the Federal Reserve Bank of New York and was a research assistant for Marianne Bertrand, the Chris P. Dialynas Professor of Economics at the UChicago Booth School of Business.
 He is most interested in questions of development and political economy as they relate to energy access, and his time at EPIC reinforced the idea that economic analysis and tools can be used to improve living condition for the world’s poor.

 “In addition to being a part of a wonderful research community, my time at EPIC prepared me for rigorous research that requires independent thinking and initiative,” Galperin says.
 “I’m excited to apply the skills and tools I gained to dive deeper into ways to improve energy access throughout the world.”